 Tell your students they are going to watch a short video about educating the heart in which the words from the wordle appear.
 Ask them what they think they will see and hear in the video.

-Show the students the video until 01:40 and ask them if their predictions were correct.
+Show the students the video until 01:40 and ask them to compare their voiceover with the original.

 Give students the transcript of the video and let them read it for 5 minutes and then show the video again.